stilist/dripping-clock/README.markdown

  * style.css

 ## Areas for improvement
  * The icon isn’t so hot.
-I’ll try to upload the .psd file for others to play with.
  * My JavaScript is almost certainly inefficient or wrong in some way.
+ * The blue color of the month bar can be somewhat difficult to see because of the purple.